-While it’s always tempting to blame manufacturers for inaccurate labeling, there are many reasons a sleeping bag fails to keep everyone warm at a specific temperature.
+While it is always tempting to blame manufacturers for inaccurate labeling, there are many reasons a sleeping bag fails to keep everyone warm at a specific temperature.
 This article first explains how manufacturers obtain a sleeping bags temperature rating.
 Then the article explores other factors that affect a bags temperature rating.
 Additionally, you might wish to read other articles about sleeping bags on this site:

 What Sleeping Bag Temperature Ratings Mean

-However, the "average person" is a rare person.
-You see, the reason a temperature rating is never fully accurate is because people sleep at different body temperatures.
-If you are a "cold sleeper," then you are going to need a significantly warmer bag then someone who is a "hot sleeper.”
+However, the “average person” is a rare person.
+You see, the reason a temperature rating was never fully accurate is because people sleep at different body temperatures.
+If you are a “cold sleeper,” then you are going to need a significantly warmer bag then someone who is a “hot sleeper.”

 So what are hot and cold sleepers?
 The best way to understand the concept is to use sleeping at home in your bed as an example, in a house heated to 65 degrees.